palewire/django-calaccess-docker/README.md

 ### Deploying to Amazon Web Services via Elastic Beanstalk

-First you much have an AWS account configured for Elastic Beanstalk and install the ``eb`` command line utility.
+First you must have an AWS account configured for Elastic Beanstalk and install the ``eb`` command line utility.
 You'll need to use ``eb init`` and ``eb create`` to get a repository ready to roll.